 Tom is also being led in a number of cases, including in s.423 proceedings between an American finance company and a guarantor, and a substantial SPA dispute relating to the sale of a well-known chilled and frozen foods business.
 He has also been instructed as Junior Counsel on some of the largest group actions currently litigated in English courts, relating to both the VW Emissions scandal and the collapse of the Fundão Dam in South-eastern Brazil.

-Before being called to the bar, Tom was an Associate in the Dispute Resolution team of a magic circle law firm in London, and has acted on behalf of large organisations and high net-worth individuals in their most complex and high-profile disputes.
+Before being called to the bar, Tom was a member of the Dispute Resolution team of a magic circle law firm in London, and has acted on behalf of large organisations and high net-worth individuals in their most complex and high-profile disputes.
 He has particular experience of complex litigation in the field of banking and finance, and is able to bring significant commercial experience to the cases he works on.